kentis/elm_workshop_evry/readme.md

-## 1. Install Elm and prerequisites
+## 1. Install Elm and create a new application
 1. Install elm:
 Either: